EthanRife/CIT281-Projects/README.md

 6. [PROJECT 6](https://github.com/EthanRife/cit281-p6.git)
 Learning Objectives

-After completing this project, you will:
+After completing this project, I have:

-Gain experience creating and working classes with inheritance Gain more experience creating and working with classes Gain more experience debugging code
+- Gained experience creating and working classes with inheritance
+- Gained more experience creating and working with classes
+- Gained more experience debugging code
-Gain more experience using a generic block of code to process data Gain more experience interpreting functional descriptions and specifications to complete an assignment Gain more experience writing and executing non-web server Node.js JavaScript code using VSCode Practice using modern JavaScript syntax
+- Gained more experience using a generic block of code to process data
+- Gained more experience interpreting functional descriptions and specifications to complete an assignment
+- Gained more experience writing and executing non-web server Node.js JavaScript code using VSCode
+- Practiced using modern JavaScript syntax
-Gain more experience working with static data
+- Gained more experience working with static data

 Overview

 You will be creating three classes.
 The first class is the Shape class that will serve as a base class for the other two classes.
 The second class is the Rectangle class that will inherit from Shape class.
 A class that inherits from another class can be called the child class of the base, or parent, class.
 The third class is the Triangle class that also will inherit from the Shape class.